 Clean Manufacturing Preserves Clean Air and Water

-To do our part for the environment, Xerox is working over the long-term to eliminate the use of persistent, bioaccumulative and toxic materials throughout the supply chain.
+To do our part for the environment, Xerox is working toward eliminating the use of persistent, bioaccumulative and toxic materials throughout the supply chain.
 We apply strict internal standards in clean manufacturing and have reengineered or substituted processes to dramatically reduce the use of toxics and heavy metals.
 Our products are safe to use and can be disposed of responsibly to preserve our clean air and clean water.

 Controlling chemical and water use in Xerox operations and through product design

 We have significantly reduced manufacturing air emission over the past 20 years and we continue to pursue efforts to do even more.
 Learn more about how we manage our environmental performance.